Was the Onset of Joint Swelling Sudden or Gradual?

 Oral steroidal medication can also help in reducing* painful and swollen joints.
 Colchicine is used to treat* acute gout while infectious arthritis can be treated using antibiotics.

-Joint pain and swelling can be caused by several factors therefore it is advisable to discuss with your medical doctor to know which treatment is best for you.
+Joint pain and swelling can be caused by several factors, therefore, it is advisable to discuss with your medical doctor to know which treatment is best for you.
+Or else if you wish to go for a non-prescription supplement, there are many options available on the market.
+Check out Kirkland Glucosamine & Chondroitin Review which might be a decent option for joint pain relief.